YubiKey 5 CSPN Series Specifics

 FIDO2 Without PIN Code

-However, touch will still be required, by default, for using the FIDO2 credentials during WebAuthn authentication.
+However, by default, touch is still required for using the FIDO2 credentials during WebAuthn authentication.

 When the PIN code is disabled for FIDO2 on the YubiKey 5, the CSPN approved mode is achieved by using a first factor authentication protocol in conjunction with the YubiKey 5 configured for FIDO2 and touch.